U Visas for Victims of Crime FAQs

 1. Do I have to be in status or have entered legally if I want to apply for a U Visa?

-2. Is any type of crime eligible for a U Visa?
+2. Are all types of crimes eligible for a U Visa?

 3. Should the victim cooperate with the Government to be eligible for a U Visa?